-Here's where Sony and Microsoft stand on Cyberpunk 2077 refunds
+Here's Where Sony and Microsoft Stand on Cyberpunk 2077 Refunds

 We reached out to Sony regarding the matter, but we haven't received a reply yet.

 Microsoft, on the other hand, at least has a process that it's following.
-We reached out to Microsoft, and the company provided the following statement about the ongoing situation:
+We reached out and the company provided the following statement about the situation:

 “We provide Digital Game Product refunds as part of a consistent and reliable buying experience.
 For more details on our digital game purchase refund terms, please visit our Xbox support page here.
 To request an Xbox refund, please follow the steps listed on our Xbox refund page here.
 For any further questions on “Cyberpunk 2077,” please reach out to CD Projekt Red.” — Microsoft spokesperson.